richardxu96/airplane-website/README.md

-# lego-website
+# airplane-website

 Going through The Odin Project again, I will use this as a website to work through the projects.

-Goal is to start with a 90's website using basic HTML and CSS.  https://www.webdesignmuseum.org/timeline/lego-1996
+1. Create website with HTML
+  - link 3 relative websites
+  - have image for each one
+  - have text description
+  - have organized and unorganized list